Pickleball offers physical fitness, fun and friendship

 Pickleball is a sport growing in popularity across the United States.

-In February, usapickleball.com reported it as the fastest growing sport, growing by 39.3% over the last two years.
+In February, https://usapickleball.org/news/fastest-growing-sport/ reported it as the fastest growing sport, growing by 39.3% over the last two years.

 They took ping pong paddles, a whiffle ball and played it on a badminton court with the net lowered.